I spent 28 years as a reporter and foreign correspondent for the Chicago Tribune. It was a great career—one that I’m proud of.

 In short, today’s journalism is NOT MY NEWS MEDIA—or at least not the news media I cut my teeth on.

-Maybe a little historical context is in order and what better way to provide that than with a look at my own background in the news business.
+Maybe a little historical context is in order, and what better way to provide that than by looking at my own background in the news business.

-I was offered a reporting job at the Chicago Tribune immediately after I earned my journalism degree in 1969.
+I was offered a reporting job at the Chicago Tribune immediately after earning my journalism degree at the University of Kansas in 1969.
 Needless to say, I was enthusiastic, if not a little bit anxious and nervous about going to work for one of the nation’s top four newspapers in the most competitive newspaper city in the country.
 After all, I was a rank novice.

 I survived those jitters and spent almost five years covering the streets of Chicago, including police, crime, courts, city and state politics, social issues, catastrophes, and anything else I was asked to cover, including visits to the city morgue.
 I worked terrible hours, including 5 p.m. to 1 a.m. and 9 p.m. to 5 a.m.
-Eventually, after paying my dues, I was put on a normal 9 to 5 schedule.
+Eventually, after paying my dues, the Tribune put me on a normal 9 to 5 daytime schedule.

-As I was entering my fifth year at the Tribune, I guess I was doing something right because I was offered the post as the paper’s Far Eastern Correspondent based in Tokyo.
+As I entered my fifth year at the Tribune, I guess I was doing something right because I was offered the post as the paper’s Far Eastern Correspondent based in Tokyo.

 Being a foreign correspondent is about the highest form of trust a news organization can bestow on a reporter.
-It says you have shown an ability to report and write just about every kind of story there is with speed, completeness, and accuracy.
+It says you have shown an ability to report and write every kind of story with speed, completeness, and accuracy.
 It also says the organization trusts you to represent it ethically, competently, and favorably no matter what country or story you are covering.

-That is NOT what I see happening today on the journalistic landscape.
-Today, I see reporters attacking and demeaning those they disagree with on air and in stories that Nazi propaganda minister Dr. Joseph Goebbels would have praised during World War II.
+That is NOT what I see happening today.
+Today, I see reporters attacking and demeaning those they disagree with on-air and in stories that Nazi propaganda minister Dr. Joseph Goebbels would have praised during World War II.

 When not doing that, reporters are refusing to cover stories that they differ with or dispute without doing the legwork to determine a story’s legitimacy.

-There are two recent stories I can point to today: The Hunter Biden scandal and its connection to president-elect Joe Biden and Rep. Eric Swalwell’s disturbing relationship with an alleged Chinese spy named Fang Fang.
+There are two recent stories I can point to today that fit that profile: The Hunter Biden scandal and its connection to president Joe Biden and Rep. Eric Swalwell’s disturbing sexual relationship with an alleged Chinese spy named Fang Fang.

-Neither of these stories has received coverage of any significance in the mainstream media.
+Neither of these stories received coverage of any significance in the mainstream media during the 2020 presidential election and thereafter.
 Why not?

-According to the Gallup report, it’s because of political bias or a conscious decision to ignore stories that don’t agree with the predisposition or views of the news organization.
+According to the Gallup report, it’s because of political bias or a conscious decision to ignore stories that didn’t agree with the predisposition or views of the news organization or a deliberate desire to shield the Democrat Party which 90 percent of America’s journalists belong to or support.

 That is NOT the way I learned journalism.
 Reporters should report stories without fear or favor and let the chips fall where they may.
-Their job is not to protect a like-minded politician, nor is it to attack one with an opposing view or political philosophy.
+Their job is not to protect a like-minded politician or political party, nor is it to attack those with an opposing view or political philosophy.

 Clearly, in too many cases, that is not happening today.